rebelsky/sams-assorted-musings-reflections/index-by-topic.md

 [Simple macros for testing C programs](cnix-simple-testing-macros) (Musing #283)

-> An appliaction of macros, along with some further exploration of some macro design issues.
+> An application of macros, along with some further exploration of some macro design issues.

 [Using macros for generic structures in C](cnix-macros-generics) (Musing #287)